 - Click Restore.

-- To use a different proxy for the restore, select it from the Proxy list.
+- Access node: To use a different proxy for the restore, select it from the list.

-- To restore to a different cluster, select the hypervisor from the Destination hypervisor list.
+- Destination: To restore to a different cluster, select the hypervisor from the list.

-- Type a new virtual machine name in the Change VM display name to box.
+- VM display name: Type a new virtual machine name in the box.

 This option does not display if you are restoring multiple VMs.
-If an existing VM with the same name exists on the destination host and you do not select Overwrite VMs if they already exist, the restore job fails.
+If an existing VM with the same name exists on the destination host and you do not select Unconditionally overwrite if it already exists, the restore job fails.

-- From the Container list, select a storage location for disks.
+- Container: Select a storage location for disks.

-- From the VLAN ID list, select a network adapter that is available at the destination.
+- VLAN ID: Select a network adapter that is available at the destination.